-For instance, if a worker was overcome by toxic fumes, the person assisting could die in an attempt to help if the potential risks are not assessed accurately.
+For instance, if a worker is overcome by toxic fumes, the person assisting could die in an attempt to help if the potential risks are not assessed accurately.

-5.8.
 Provide first aid

 The next step is to provide first aid.
-In some cases, it is appropriate to source first aid from another person, and you must be satisfied the area is safe, and that first aid is provided within the provider's capabilities.
+In some cases, it is appropriate to source first aid from another person.
+You must be satisfied that the area is safe and that first aid is provided within the provider's capabilities.